 2.)
 If the two squares of a triangle's two sides equal the square of another side of the same triangle, what would be the length of an unknown side, when both known sides are two meters long?

 Many people have trouble with some of these types of questions, and that can result in a lower IQ test result, meaning that the individual is scored lower than what they could potentially score.
 However, if you score high in mathematics questions, and not on others, this typically means that you are a logical person who is always able to find a reasonable solution to any problem.
 Most people who score high on mathematical questions tend to find careers involving a heavy usage of math, such as statistics, accounting, or even physics.

 A high reading comprehension test will typically mean that a person has a high level of communication, and is good with words.
 Examples of a reading comprehension follow:

 1.)
 Which of the following words should not belong in this group: Leopard, Snake, Gorilla, Monkey, or Tiger?

 2.)
 Sad is to happy, as fire is to what?

-Spatial reasoning is perhaps the hardest area of an IQ test, and can skew an IQ meaning very easily.
+Spatial reasoning is perhaps the hardest area of an IQ test and can skew an IQ meaning very quickly.
 Spatial reasoning questions force an individual to use their imagination to solve problems.
-These questions involve pictures of a problem, such as two gears turning, and expect you to know which direction a given gear will turn- based on the illustration alone.
-Most people have problems with these types of questions, but those who do not generally choose careers in engineering, computer programming, or become mechanics.
+These issues involve pictures of a problem, such as two gears turning, and expect you to know which direction a given gear will turn- based on the illustration alone.
+Most people have problems with these types of questions, but those who do not choose careers in engineering, computer programming, or become mechanics.